 The original goals and objectives of the Inner City Entrepreneur (ICE) Institute’s BizCamp program are to improve the business knowledge and business interest of inner city youth through entrepreneurial training, life skills development, and financial literacy while creating a new crop of successful entrepreneurs for the 21st Century in Shreveport-Bossier City and surrounding areas.
 As a result of the 2019 J. K. Elrod BizCamp Summer Entrepreneurship Training Program, ICE was again successful at improving the participation, performance, and academic achievement of nearly 50 at-risk students in entrepreneurship skills, business knowledge, communications, collaborations, and financial literacy.
-At the end of the 2019/2020 school year, the student’s grades will be reviewed to see how they have academically progressed from their entrepreneurial education, and how they display a further interest in starting a business.

 In 2019, ICE proposed to slightly change the business and education model of the BizCamp Program by piloting an initiative to address the public health and economic poverty issue of “urban food deserts”.
 Food deserts are created in both urban and rural environments when fresh fruits and vegetable markets are not located near distressed and high poverty urban and rural communities.
 Through sustainable farming techniques such as hydroponic farming, abandoned and empty buildings are being used to provide the facility spaces needed to grow farm products indoors, away from the volatile and uncertain natural elements associated with Mother Nature.
 Repurposing existing vacant buildings by proposing an urban farming venture promotes community revitalization and business development (through youth business incubation) while addressing STEM (science, technology, engineering, and math) education for at-risk youth through hydroponic agricultural and scientific technology—a cutting edge technology.
 With an interest in entrepreneurship education and financial literacy, STEM could easily evolve into STEEM (science, technology, engineering, entrepreneurship, and math) education.